 I’ve put together a collection of my favorite gifts for knitters.
 Keep reading if you have a favorite knitter and are looking for some knitting gift ideas!
-These practical gifts are suitable for both a beginner or an advanced knitter.
+These practical gifts are suitable for both a beginner and an advanced knitter.
 Please check back as I add to this gift guide often!

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-Only those ‘in the know’ will be able to decipher these terms!
-Project bags make great gifts for knitters, who often have several current projects going on at any given time.
+Only those ‘in the know’ can decipher these terms!
+Project bags are great gifts for knitters, who often have several current projects at any given time.
 But knit tote bags are also a great way to gift any of these other gift ideas!
 Fill your tote bag with any number of the following gift idea.

 Carry your needles in style with this lovely Knitting Needlecase.
-It’s nice that it carries all different sizes of needles, straight, double-pointed, and circular needles, interchangeable needles, and a handy crochet hook.
+It’s nice that it carries all different sized needles, straight, double-pointed, and circular needles, interchangeable needles, and a handy crochet hook.

 If you are looking for a sweet gift for a knitter, how delightful are these Stitch Markers?
 Tuck a few of these into your favorite knitter’s stocking.
 This creator has so many different designs for you to choose from.